A Case of Extreme Incompetence by SFPD Homicide Detectives or Something More Sinister?

 SAN FRANCISCO: 1972

-Andy Kinyon was a former Palo Alto, CA. resident who located to the city of S.F. in 1965.
-In the early morning hours of Saturday January 22, 1972 Andy was found dead in the stairwell of his North Beach residence at 1367 Grant Ave. (corner of Green St.).
+Andy Kinyon grew up in Palo Alto, CA. and moved to the city of S.F. in 1965.
+In the early morning hours of Saturday January 22, 1972 Andy was found dead in the stairwell of his North Beach residence at 1367 Grant Ave.; above the Camel Bar (now Grant & Green Saloon) at the corner of Green St..
 He had been stabbed once in the heart and then had his gut and throat slashed (all 3 wounds would have been fatal on their own).
 He was just 29 years old.

-Andy was headed home after a night on the town with his girlfriend when they were confronted by a man in front of the S.O.S. grocery market on Grant.
-The girlfriend claimed she did not know who this man was, but the evidence shows that she was too scared to name the person, at least initially.
+Andy was headed home after a night on the town with his girlfriend when they were confronted by a man in front of the S&S Market on Grant.
+The girlfriend claimed she did not know who this man was but the evidence shows that she was too scared to name the person, at least initially.
 She became so spooked by this encounter that she decided to go to her sister’s place across town instead of staying the night in the apartment she shared with Andy and his roommates.

 Not long after, a neighbor heard two men arguing in the stairwell of the apartment building, one of them repeatedly screamed “You bet you’re gonna pay!” and then there was silence.

 Andy’s body was found by another neighbor a short time later.